 The Cane Corso looks strong and makes an excellent watchdog both because of his personality and his looks.
 The breed is large and muscular, with a short muzzle and a wide skull.
 They have short hair and are usually solid black or fawn, but can be brindle.
 Their tails are docked (but not too short) and their ears can be cropped short or left long.

-A Cane Corso will cost you a lot more than the purchase price.
-He is a large dog so will eat a lot of food, require strong fencing, and if there are any medical costs they will be high.
+A Cane Corso puppy is expensive, but remember that he will cost you a lot more than the purchase price.
+He is a large dog so he will eat a lot of food, require strong fencing, and if there are any medical costs, they will be high.
 Some Cane Corso owners end up hiring trainers to help them with their dogs.
 One of the main reasons people have to give up their dogs are the excessive costs.

-The AKC now recognizes this breed and it is available in many areas.
-The purchase price will vary, depending on where you are at, but do not forget all of the additional expenses.
+The AKC now recognizes this breed and it is available in many areas, and if you cannot afford a puppy, you can look into getting an older dog through Petfinder.com or a Cane breed rescue.
+(Type in the breed and your location into your search engine.)
+The purchase price will vary, depending on where you are, but do not forget all of the additional expenses.